Inspiration for Today's World

 The ancient Greeks pioneered free speech as a democratic principle.
 The ancient Greek word “parrhesia” means “free speech,” or “to speak candidly.”
 The term first appeared in Greek literature around the end of the fifth century BC.
 During the classical period, parrhesia became a fundamental part of the democracy of Athens.
 Leaders, philosophers, playwrights, and everyday Athenians were free to openly discuss politics and religion and to criticize the government in some settings.

 The First Amendment of our Bill of Rights guarantees freedom of speech.
 Freedom of speech gives every American the right to express themselves without having to worry about government interference.
 Most of the world does not have this right.
 It is the most basic component of freedom of expression.
 It is explicitly linked with the freedom of religion for a reason.
 Censorship, among other things, often attempts to mute the righteous.
-Included in the first amendment is also freedom of the press.
-This freedom is like freedom of speech, in that it allows people to express themselves through publication.
+Included in the First Amendment is also freedom of the press.
+This freedom is like freedom of speech in that it allows people to express themselves through publication.
 There are certain limits to freedom of the press.
 False or defamatory statements, called libel, are not protected under the First Amendment.
 Libel is a statement or representation published without just cause and tending to expose another to public contempt or the publication of blasphemous, treasonable, seditious, or obscene writings or pictures.

 The danger with libel is who sets the standards for harm.
 It should never be a secret group of fact-checkers who determine the merits of anyone’s statement based on their own bias.
 We can, with full protection of law, worship our God, orally and in writing.
 Every Christian should be reminded that Christ was sentenced to death as a blasphemer.
-It was nothing more than a select group of fact checkers that passed judgment on God Himself and had Him crucified.
+It was nothing more than a select group of fact-checkers that passed judgment on God Himself and had Him crucified.

 The founders of the United States believed that mankind has certain “inalienable rights” including life, liberty, and the pursuit of happiness.
 Under that umbrella of liberty falls freedom of speech.
 Thomas Jefferson spoke of these rights as having been endowed to man by his Creator; he called the right to liberty “inherent” and postulated that governments are instituted to allow man (the governed) to secure those rights and to pursue his rights freely.
 The liberty and consent of the governed were, in Jefferson’s mind, imperative for governments to be efficient and beneficial.

 The witness of censorship today is coming because of a divided populous.
-When one group of people expose the unrighteous actions of others, division occurs.
+When one group of people exposes the unrighteous actions of others, division occurs.
 Power corrupts and absolute power (and wealth) corrupts absolutely.
-Despite the unfairness of the actions, we see today, Godly people are being called to stand firm.
+Despite the unfairness of the actions we see today, Godly people are being called to stand firm.
 World history has shown us that the loss of free speech and freedom of religion are precursors to losing all other freedoms.
 There is a reason why our founding fathers made it the “First Amendment.”
 Like Christ, the First Amendment is the cornerstone of the eternal universe.

 (Ephesians 2:19-22) – “Consequently, you are no longer foreigners and strangers, but fellow citizens with God’s people and also members of his household, built on the foundation of the apostles and prophets, with Christ Jesus himself as the chief cornerstone.
 In him the whole building is joined together and rises to become a holy temple in the Lord.
 And in him you too are being built together to become a dwelling in which God lives by his Spirit.”